-Haemanthus multiflorus is a bulbous plant, native to sub-Saharan Africa.
-It thrives at the coast and grows wild around Kilifi.
-I have seen it growing in an area beside the Indian Ocean, in full sun and on solid coral, the plants pushing themselves through cracks.
-I have also seen it growing and flowering well in total shade.
-In both cases, once the flower dies, large leaves appear which also eventually die down and the plant is forgotten about until the next rains.
+Haemanthus multiflorus a bulbous plant native of sub-Saharan.
+It thrives at the coast and grows wild around Kilifi, close to the Indian Ocean, in full sun and on solid coral, the plants pushing themselves through cracks.
+It also grows, and flowering well in dense shade.
+The flower precedes the leaves, blooms and then dies, leaving the large leaves to develop for a while before they also die back, it is forgotten until the next rains.

-In the garden they don’t do as well, possibly because, when the bulb is dormant, it is sometimes mistakenly dug up and disturbed, which it hates.
+Unfortunately, they don’t do as well in the garden, possibly because the dormant bulb is sometimes mistakenly dug up and disturbed, which it hates and so disappears.

-The plant is toxic to animals.
-Poison is taken from the plant for arrows and fishing arrows.
+The plant is toxic to animals and humans it’s sap is used as a poison on arrows and fishing arrows.

 Hedychium coronarium is from Nepal and India.
-It was taken to Brazil by the slaves and is now considered to be an invasive weed.
-It is not a weed in my garden, struggling to thrive, however kind we are to it.
-When is it happy it flowers freely and has a beautiful scent.
+The slaves took it to Brazil and it is now an invasive weed.
+It is not a weed in this garden and it struggles to thrive.
+When happy it flowers freely, and it has a beautiful scent.

 Helianthus’s name is from the Greek Helios “sun” anathos “flower”.
 Better known as Sunflower, it is native to America.
 There are 70 species in the family.
 Helianthus comes in wide range of colours and sizes which all do well at the coast.
 Whilst sunflowers are growing they tilt their face towards the sun (called heliotropism) but, once the plant is mature and ready to bloom, this movement ceases.

-Most species Heliconia of are native to the tropical Americas.
-They are related to bananas, cannas, gingers and Strelitzia.
+Most species of Heliconia are native to tropical Americas; they are related to bananas, cannas, and gingers.

-To do well, Heliconias need rich compost as they are heavy feeders and as much water as can be spared.
+They are heavy feeders and like as much water as can be spared.
 They like sun, but can grow in light shade.
-Leaves should not be cut until after flowering as the flowers emerge from the top of the stem and, once it has flowered, it will not flower on the same stem again.
-Heliconias need lots of space and shelter from high winds as the large leaves get damaged easily.
+They need lots of space and shelter from the wind, as the leaves are easily damaged

-Hemigraphis colorata is native to South East Asia.
-It is a colourful plant, the top of the leaves being green and the underside purple.
-It works well as a ground cover in shady places or grown in a pot.
-It is not fussy about soil but does not like to get too dry.
-It is supposed to be good for stopping bleeding on fresh wounds and promoting healing but I have not tried it.
+Hemigraphis colorata is native to South East Asia, and is an easy plant to grow.
+It makes good ground cover in shady places, or can be grown in a pot.
+It is not fussy about soil, but does not like to get too dry.
+It is supposed to be good at stopping bleeding on fresh wounds and to promote healing.
+Updated 23/12/16